caplogtxt/caplog.txt/README.md

 # Description

 Caplog.txt is an open-source, plaintext syntax for formating and structuring log entries in a logbook.
 It is both machine-readable and human-readable.
 It is future-proof and designed to be interoperable with multiple independent implementations, including a paper-based logbook.
-It is inspired from Todo.txt.
+It is inspired from Todo.txt amd Star Trek.

 # Terminology